Diego Bragà in Luxembourg for TalentLAB 2025

 Credits

-Direction, Libretto & Composition Diego Bragà Performers Diego Bragà, TBA Musical Direction, Soundscape Nico Spinoza Musical Production Pedro Joaquim Borges Hypeer-Pop Electronics & Beats Diana XL Choreographic support/ Movement dramaturg Tânia Carvalho Light design Rui Monteiro Technical direction Ana Carocinho Set design Carlota Lagida and Martim Paintings Martim Production Alkantara Residency Support TalentLAB and Théâtres de la Ville de Luxembourg Support for creation OPART, E. P.E./Estúdios Victor Córdon Support for dramaturgy CAMPUS/Rivoli, Festival END, Bolsa de Escrita Teatro Oficina Co-production Alkantara, in the context of Common Stories, a Creative Europe programme funded by the European Union Creation Grant O Espaço do Tempo, with the support of BPI and ‘la Caixa’ Foundation
+Direction, Libretto & Composition Diego Bragà Performers Diego Bragà, TBA Musical Direction, Soundscape Nico Spinoza Musical Production Pedro Joaquim Borges Hypeer-Pop Electronics & Beats Diana XL Choreographic support/ Movement dramaturg Tânia Carvalho Assistant director Mariana Guarda Light design Rui Monteiro Technical direction Ana Carocinho Set design Carlota Lagida and Martim Paintings Martim Production Alkantara Residency Support TalentLAB and Théâtres de la Ville de Luxembourg Support for creation OPART, E. P.E./Estúdios Victor Córdon Support for dramaturgy CAMPUS/Rivoli, Festival END, Bolsa de Escrita Teatro Oficina Co-production Alkantara, in the context of Common Stories, a Creative Europe programme funded by the European Union Creation Grant O Espaço do Tempo, with the support of BPI and ‘la Caixa’ Foundation

 Diego Bragà (she/they) is a technical and intuitive trans non-binary Luso-Brazilian artist-theatre-maker, filmmaker, composer and dramaturg – born in Belo Horizonte (BR) and based in Lisbon (PT).
 Diego is currently one of the emerging artists selected for Common Stories - Common LAB - to explore the shifting notions of diversity in a changing European society.
 In 2021, through an autobiographical film, she received the fellowship for young filmmakers from the Sundance Institute and her film “Think About The Beautiful Future Ahead” and can be seen in the Op-Docs...